 Have a look at what they look like today.
 And when I looked more in to this, I can find more things.
 It is easy to reason out that during ice age, when lot of the water on the planet was in the glaciers, the sea level may have been lower.
 And lot of land may have been habitable.

 Also the Indus and Sarasvati was meeting at today’s The Great Rann Of Kutch.
 Which is a salt desert.
 Which may be explained by when the river were flowing full strength, this area was the mouth of the river, causing a small sea.
 Now dried to form a salt desert.
 The triangle shaped river mouth is still visible.
 And another interesting fact is that, the biggest Indus Valley Civilization site in India, City of Dholavira, is actually located in this mouth area and they are notable for their skill in water management.
-And what were doing in a salt desert if the River Sarasvati was not real?
+And what were they doing in a salt desert if the River Sarasvati was not real?

 Now this is getting very interesting.
 So I explored major rivers around the world to see if I can see ancient river beds.

 The puzzling part is that Amazon’s channel seems to be the weakest of all.
 This may be due to excessive deposits the river carry to the ocean.

 Then I explored more to find even amazing ones.
 Lets go to Japan.

 The rivers Oyabe, Jinzu, Kurobe all join at an underwater valley to form the longest underwater river channel visible!

 So far, the maps continues to amaze me.
 So thought of sharing with all.
 So start looking for wonders like this now and share it here in the comments!

 Questions in my mind